Home

 James Buchanan and F.A.
 Hayek discuss science and method and ambition

 For those interested in both theology and political economy, here is a classic piece, "Market as God" by Harvey Cox in the Atlantic (1999).
-However Cox misteps in stating that that bailouts are a 'market correction', a market correction is allowing bancrupt assets to go bancrupt.
+However Cox missteps in stating that that bailouts are a 'market correction', a market correction is allowing bankrupt assets to go bankrupt.

 "Liberalism, or social democracy, unraveled with stagflation and ungovernability in the 1970s....Keynesian/social democratic policymakers succumbed to hubris, an intellectual corruption that convinced them they possessed the knowledge and the tools to manage and control the economy and society from the top.
 This was the malady against which Hayek had inveighed in his classic The Road to Serfdom (1944)."